komed3/scalax/README.md

 `scalax` comes with three main scale types, each suited for different use cases:

-- **LinearScale**: Maps values evenly between a lower and upper bound.
+- **Linear scale**: Maps values evenly between a lower and upper bound.
 Useful for standard numeric axes.
-- **LogarithmicScale**: Maps values logarithmically, supporting both positive and negative domains as well as zero-crossing.
+- **Logarithmic scale**: Maps values logarithmically, supporting both positive and negative domains as well as zero-crossing.
 Ideal for data spanning several orders of magnitude.
-- **RadialScale**: Designed for circular or angular data, such as degrees in a circle or arc segments.
+- **Radial scale**: Designed for circular or angular data, such as degrees in a circle or arc segments.
 Handles wrap-around and arbitrary angular ranges.

 Each scale type is available via the `Scale` export: